microsoft/onnxruntime/docs/CSharp_API.md

 Accessor to the default static option object

 #### Methods
+    SetSessionGraphOptimizationLevel(uint optimization_level);
+Sets the graph optimization level for the session.
+Default is set to 1.
+Available options are : {0, 1, 2}.
+0 -> Disable all optimizations, 1 -> Enable basic optimizations, 2 -> Enable all optimizations.

     AppendExecutionProvider(ExecutionProvider provider);
 Appends execution provider to the session.
 For any operator in the graph the first execution provider that implements the operator will be user.
 ExecutionProvider is defined as the following enum.